hasandg/findClassesInJars/README.md

-# findClassesInJars
+# List classes In jars
-find all classes in jars of a diractory
+Lists classes In jar files in a folder